 Is NEXO, Claiming to Be the First SEC-Compliant ICO, Just a Payday Loans Shark?Mar 24, 2018, 10:25PM

-The NEXO business model appears to be much like a cryptocurrency pawn shop.
-The Bulgarian high-interest, short-term loans company behind the ICO also makes misleading statements in marketing materials.
+The NEXO business model is like a cryptocurrency pawn shop.
+The company behind the ICO also makes misleading statements in marketing materials.

 Credissimo, a short-term consumer loans group founded in Bulgaria in 2007, has launched what it claims to be the world’s first ‘SEC-compliant’ ICO.
 NEXO, a Blockchain platform that will provide short-term Fiat loans backed by cryptocurrency assets, is registered in Switzerland.
 The NEXO ICO has hard and soft caps of $20 million and $52.5 million respectively.

 The NEXO platform will function much like the short-term, “payday” loans model of parent company Credissimo.
 The difference is that loans are backed by cryptocurrency assets.
 If an individual finds themselves short on Fiat funds but doesn’t want to cash in their cryptocurrency assets, NEXO will issue a Fiat loan against the crypto assets as collateral.
 If the loan and interest is repaid, the cryptocurrency collateral remains untouched.
 If the loan is not repaid, NEXO claims the cryptocurrency collateral.

 NEXO's Short-Term Lending Model